 She is the author of Theatre & Translation (Red Globe Press, 2019) and Reaching Athens: Community, Democracy and Other Mythologies in Adaptations of Greek Tragedy (Peter Lang, 2013) and editor of Theatre and Adaptation: Return, Rewrite, Repeat (Methuen, 2014).
 Margherita also co-wrote and edited a tourist guide to London theatre entitled London: Brexit Stage Left (Cue Press, 2019) with Bojana Janković.

 Margherita has contributed chapters on Italian theatre to prestigious edited volumes and authored journal articles for Contemporary Theatre Review, Modern Drama, Performance Research, TheatreForum and Critical Stages.
 She is a Fellow of the Higher Education Academy, a Member of the Arts and Humanities Research Council’s Peer Review College, and a Fellow of the Royal Society of Arts.
-Margherita is the Online Editor for Johns Hopkins University Press’ Theatre Journal and Theatre Topics, which can be accessed here: www.jhuptheatre.org.
+Margherita is the Online Editor for Johns Hopkins University Press’ Theatre Journal and Theatre Topics, www.jhuptheatre.org.

 Margherita’s translations of plays have been performed and published in various contexts, including the prestigious Piccolo Teatro in Milan.
 She has translated texts by Jean-Luc Lagarce, Athol Fugard, Bola Agbaje, Peter Greenaway and Mohamed Kacimi from French and English into Italian, and plays by Francesca Garolla, Davide Carnevali and Stefano Massini from Italian into English.